Tracking Progress

 - Total time — hours and minutes combined across all sessions

-- Total distance — miles logged (runs only)
+- Total distance — miles logged across runs, swims, and rides

 - Completion rate — percentage of your logged workouts marked as fully completed